flame/libflame/BUILD.md

     Note: Building tests require path to an external blas library.
 Refer to Readme in respective test suite directory for more details
     Recomended to use blis sharedlib with libflame sharedlib

-## 3 Building Legacy test
+## 3 Building Legacy test and Netlib test
-    To build Legacy test suite use
+    # 1. To build Legacy test suite use
      -DBUILD_LEGACY_TEST=ON -DCMAKE_EXT_BLAS_LIBRARY_DEPENDENCY_PATH=/path/to/blas/library -DEXT_BLAS_LIBNAME=blas_lib_name
     -DBLAS_HEADER_PATH="<path to BLIS header file blis.h>"
     Note: On Windows, to build and run legacy test suite, a separate macro flag is enabled during libflame library build because of certain constraints in legacy test suite.
+    # 2. To Build Netlib-test on windows add -DBUILD_NETLIB_TEST=ON along with cmake commands.

 ## 4. ENABLE TRACE and LOGS
     User may also enable trace and logs by passing